South America

 Transforming Rural Healthcare in La Guajira

 In the northernmost part of Colombia, La Guajira’s indigenous and multi-ethnic communities have long struggled to access basic healthcare.
-Geographical barriers, inadequate road infrastructure, and the absence of nearby medical centers have forced residents to travel up to 50 miles for urgent care—often at great risk.
+Geographical barriers, inadequate road infrastructure, and the absence of nearby medical centers mean that rural residents must travel up to 50 miles for urgent care—often at great risk.
 These challenges have contributed to high disease and mortality rates, particularly among children, mothers, and the elderly.

-Now, a major milestone is changing this reality.
-In November 2024, the first Comprehensive Community Care Center (the Center) opened in the indigenous community of Trilillamana, located in Manaure, La Guajira thanks to MI Americas’ partnership with The German Federal Ministry for Economic Cooperation and Development (BMZ) and operates in partnership with IPSI Anashiwaya, a local indigenous healthcare provider.
-This facility serves as a lifeline for over 23 indigenous communities and more than 4,000 individuals, providing timely, free and accessible health services close to home.
+A major milestone will soon change this reality.
+In November 2024, the first Comprehensive Community Care Center (the Center) was inaugurated in the indigenous community of Trilillimana, located in Manaure, La Guajira thanks to MI Americas’ partnership with the German Federal Ministry for Economic Cooperation and Development (BMZ) and operates in partnership with IPSI Anashiwaya, a local indigenous healthcare provider.
+This facility will serve as a lifeline for over 23 indigenous communities and more than 4,000 individuals, providing timely, free and accessible health services close to home.

-For residents like Eloisa Epinayú, the Center is life changing.
-After six months without a medical check-up for her baby, she finally received care she needed.
+For residents like Eloisa Epinayú, the Center will be life changing.
+After six months without a medical check-up for her baby, she will finally receive the care she needs.
 “Thank you for providing us with this care.
 We no longer have to walk for hours just to see a doctor; now, we have one right here in our own community.”

 The Center is part of MI Americas’ initiative designed to revolutionize rural healthcare through a community-driven approach.
-With a model tailored to remote areas, it ensures accessible, culturally sensitive, and high-quality care.
+With a model tailored to remote and indigenous areas, it ensures accessible, culturally sensitive, and high-quality care.

 - General medical care